Passkey

 While numeric passkeys are easier to remember than alphanumeric ones, they offer a lower level of security due to their limited length and the absence of letters.
 Therefore, they are more susceptible to brute force attacks, where an attacker tries all possible combinations until the correct one is found.

 Passkeys play a crucial role in cybersecurity.
+Physical hardware authenticators enhance security by being non-transferable and non-duplicable, storing passkeys directly on security keys or integrated hardware.
 They serve as the first line of defense against unauthorized access to systems, networks, and services.
 By requiring users to provide a valid passkey, systems can verify the identity of the user and prevent access by unauthorized individuals.

 However, the effectiveness of passkeys in cybersecurity largely depends on their strength and the security practices of the users.
 Weak passkeys, such as ‘123456’ or ‘password’, can be easily guessed or cracked by attackers, leading to security breaches.
 Therefore, users are encouraged to create strong, unique passkeys and to change them regularly.